 1).
 Greyhound – 40 miles per hour

-Are you looking best dog breed for the relay race, Greyhound is a number one fastest dog breeds in the world.
-They can reach speeds of 40 miles per hour, Greyhounds became the foremost standard dog employed in sport and lure hunt events.
+Are you looking best dog breed for the relay race?
+Greyhound is the fastest dog breed in the world.
+They can reach speeds of 40 miles per hour; Greyhounds became the foremost standard dog employed in sport and lure hunt events.

-The greyhound is a breed of hunting dog that has been primarily bred for coursing game and racing.
+The Greyhound is a breed of hunting dog that has been primarily bred for coursing games and racing.
 It is a gentle and intelligent breed whose combination of long, powerful legs, deep chest, flexible spine and slim build allows it to reach average race speeds exceeding 64 kilometers per hour.

 2).
 Saluki – 42.8 miles per hour